 A. Teams are limited to a maximum of 15 student-athletes.
-Through February 23, six (6) gymnasts may perform per event, with the top five (5) scores counted toward the team score.
-Beginning February 24 and through the end of the season, five (5) gymnasts may perform per event, with all five (5) scores counted toward the team score.
+Through the entire competition season, five (5) gymnasts may perform per event, with all five (5) scores counted toward the team score.

-Should a gymnast be injured and not be able to complete his routine, a substitute may be put in with a one (1.0) point deduction from the team score.
+Should a gymnast be injured and not be able to complete their routine, a substitute may be put in with a one (1.0) point deduction from the team score.
 The substitute will perform at the end of the rotation.
 The injured gymnast may not re-enter the competition.
 The (1.0) deduction will not be taken if the injury was due to equipment failure, including a torn hand-grip.
 This is only applicable during the 5 up 5 count portion of the season.

-- B. Open scoring will be used with the head judge responsible for his team of officials. - C. Changes in the 15-member roster may be made prior to completion of the open warm-up period.
+- B. Open scoring will be used with the head judge responsible for their team of officials. - C. Changes in the 15-member roster may be made prior to completion of the open warm-up period.
 Once the competition starts, injury replacements must be made within the 15-member roster. - D. For all meets, running totals after each competitor must be displayed.
 Running totals should be announced whenever practical.
-If the team scores are not shown as directed, after one warning, a two point (2.00) deduction will be taken from the host team's final score by the Technical Director.

-E. Each conference liaison shall verify all scores have been entered into the online score system.
+If the team scores are not shown as directed, after one warning, a two point (2.00) deduction will be taken from the host team's final score by the Technical Director. - E. Each conference liaison shall verify all scores have been entered into the online score system.
 Any discrepancies shall be reported immediately to the NCAA committee chair.